Employee exit - How to terminate a worker's employment status in OnPay

 Getting started

-Click on Workers, and choose the worker's name from the list.
+To open the employee's profile, go to Workers, and choose the worker's name from the list.
 You can also click their profile picture under “MY TEAM”.

 Inactive